United States customary units: Cooking measures

-The most common practical cooking measures for both liquid and dry ingredients in the U.S. are the teaspoon, tablespoon, and cup, along with halves, thirds, quarters, and eighths of them.
-Pounds, ounces, fluid ounces, and common sizes are also used, such as can (presumed size varies depending on product), jar, square (e.g., 1 oz of chocolate), stick (e.g., 4 oz butter), or fruit/vegetable (e.g., a half lemon, two medium onions).
+The most common practical cooking measures for both liquid and dry ingredients in the U.S. are teaspoon, tablespoon, and cup, along with halves, thirds, quarters, and eighths of each.
+Units used are pounds, ounces, and fluid ounces.
+Common sizes are also used, such as can (presumed size varies depending on product), jar, square (e.g. of chocolate), stick (e.g. of butter), or portion of fruit or vegetable (e.g. a half lemon, two medium onions).

 Temperature

 Degrees Fahrenheit are used in the U.S. to measure temperatures in most non-scientific contexts.
-The Rankine scale of absolute temperature also saw some use in thermodynamics.
-Scientists worldwide use the kelvin and degree Celsius.
+The Rankine scale of absolute temperature is used in engineering thermodynamics when the Fahrenheit scale is employed.
+(0 °Ra = absolute zero = –459.67 °F) Scientists worldwide use the kelvin and degree Celsius.
 Several U.S. technical standards are expressed in Fahrenheit temperatures, and some American medical practitioners use degrees Fahrenheit for body temperature.